DorianRudolph/AndroidBinaryTest/Readme.md

 # Developing Native Android Binaries with VSCode

-This is an example project for developing native binaries for Android with VSCode.
+This is an example project for developing and debugging native binaries for Android with VSCode.

 ## Background